 - If a user has no direct resource group assignment, but does have one or more roles with associated resource groups, the relative rankings of these resource groups will be assessed, and the one with the highest ranking will be the effective resource group

-- If a user has no direct or indirect (via role) resource groups assigned, a default resource group will be assigned as the effective resource group
+- If a user has no direct or indirect (via role) resource groups assigned, a default resource group will be the effective resource group

 A user with more than one resource group assigned cannot choose which resource group to use, nor will the user be given a composite of the assigned resource groups; e.g., the maximum value of all resource limits across the user's assigned groups.